9 Tips For Union Officer Elections

 There are also election-specific advantages to online voting, too.
 These advantages are particularly appropriate for large union memberships and those whose membership crosses time zones.
 These benefits include:

 The Department of Labor mandates that local union officer elections be held by secret ballot.
-This protects workers from possible intimidation or retaliation based on their vote.
+This protects employees from possible intimidation or retaliation based on their vote.
 These measures should be central to the voting platform selected.

 A solid online voting platform should assist with necessary administrative tasks prior to, and following, an election.